How to Spend 3 Days in Lisbon - A Local’s Itinerary

 Located 140 meters above sea level and with an imposing lighthouse, the view over the cliffs and the sea is magnificent.

-There are also a series of easy trails and walkways that you can take to access different viewpoints.
+There are a series of easy trails and walkways that you can take to access different viewpoints.

 Evening